 Naldini was so trusted by Bernini that he was charged with the execution of the copy of the angel with the crown of thorns.
 He and other sculptors mentioned in this page relied very much on being called by Bernini to cooperate in large projects, but they also tried to acquire direct commissions, mainly for works to be placed in provincial towns.
 It was probably with the objective of impressing his potential customers that Naldini decided to show his skill in the veiled leg of this angel.

-The spiritual tension of Bernini's age is expressed in this statue where the face of the angel is very similar to that of St. Theresa.
+The spiritual tension of Bernini's age is expressed in this statue where the face of the angel is very similar to that of St. Teresa.
 When the cultural and religious climate changed, this statue became a symbol of an excessively theatrical art.

 Antonio Giorgetti was a young sculptor who died before completing his angel; the statue was most likely finished by his brother Giuseppe who later on sculpted a fine St. Sebastian.
 It is evident that Giorgetti did not depart from Bernini's recommendations.

-After the death of Alessandro Algardi in 1654, Domenico Guidi was the only sculptor in Rome to have a workshop competing with that of Bernini.
+After the death of Alessandro Algardi in 1654, Guidi was the only sculptor in Rome to have a workshop competing with that of Bernini.
 His assistants were not much more than stone cutters, but this allowed him to sell his statues at a lower price than that charged by Bernini and his inner circle.
 Probably Bernini could not avoid asking Guidi to have a role in the decoration of Ponte S. Angelo.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: